-Release 2.0 now reuses the Apache -> Lisp sockets, boosting performance by a factor from 40 to 80.
+Release 2.0 now reuses the Apache → Lisp sockets, boosting performance by a factor from 40 to 80.

-- Chris Beggy wrote a tutorial showing how mod_lisp 2.2 + apache (of course) + cmucl + clsql + lml + uffi + mysql were used to create a simple dynamic database website which explains installation, does some advocacy, shares some code, and incorporates the comments of visitors.
+- Chris Beggy wrote a tutorial showing how mod_lisp 2.2 + apache (of course) + cmucl + clsql + lml + uffi + mysql were used to create a simple dynamic database website which explained installation, did some advocacy, shared some code, and incorporated the comments of visitors.